What Is the ROI of an MRP System and How to Calculate It?

 - The three basic metrics to monitor in any business are: profit, defects, and lead time.
 When implemented well, an MRP system can facilitate improvements in all of them.

-- There are eight steps to calculating the ROI of
+- There are eight steps to calculating the ROI of an MRP system:

 1. Map your current processes